necula01/jax/jax/experimental/mini_jax/README.md

 scope.
 This is not a clear design requirement though, perhaps the `inner` function is in a library and was written without thinking about `jit`, or other transformations coming from the dynamic scope.
+Furthermore, should the gradient computations arising from code inside a `jit` be also kept strictly under `jit`, even if they are mere accumulation of constant factors?

 JAX and mini-JAX do different things here.
 JAX does pretty aggressive constant folding, meaning that it does computations as eagerly as possible.
 This